 Professional bachelor of Applied Computer Science

-- Get the whole package – a programme offering the technical scope, solution-oriented training and soft skills sought by the IT sector
+- Get the whole package: technical scope, solution-oriented training and soft skills sought by the IT sector.

-- Benefit from practice-based learning, working on real projects for international companies and organisations
+- Benefit from KdG’s extensive network, working with international companies and organisations.

-- Boost your industry credentials with an eight-week internship working for an international company – in Belgium or abroad
+- Boost your industry credentials and employability with an eight-week internship working for an international company in Belgium or abroad.

 - You can also follow this programme in Dutch.